miraheze/dns/README.md

 # Miraheze DNS Production Configuration

-All changes pushed to this repository are automatically deployed to nameservers every 10th minute.
+All changes pushed to this repository are automatically deployed to nameservers by puppet.
 However, syntax is checked for changes to go live, so please be aware when pushing changes.

 # CAA Records